Breakout Analyses Guide for Hatcheries30 July 2003

-The Hatch Day Break-out Analysis form is basic for the evaluation of reproductive performance (Table 4).
-In this data collection form, all the reproductive failures are enumerated, totalled and the percentages are calculated.
+The Hatch Day Breakout Analysis form is basic for the evaluation of reproductive performance (Table 4).
+In this data collection form all the reproductive failures are enumerated, totaled and the percentages are calculated.

 From these data reproductive efficiency measures such as fertility, percent hatch of fertiles, spread, estimated hatchability, and the sample index can be generated (Table 5).
 The example calculations generated in Table 5 were taken from the example data provided in Table 4.

 By examining the results of the example provided, an analysis of the problem areas of Flock #42 can be understood.
-This 38-week-old flock should have hatched considerably higher than 80.98 per cent.
-First, the fertility of 92.56 per cent should be about 4 per cent higher for this age flock.
-Also, the percent hatch of fertiles was too low at 87.49 per cent.
-This was caused by the elevated percentages noted for early deads (4.17 per cent); contaminated (0.74 per cent); and cull eggs (0.74 per cent).
+This 38 week old flock should have hatched considerably higher than 80.98%.
+First, the fertility of 92.56% should be about 4% higher for this age flock.
+Also, the percent hatch of fertiles was too low at 87.49%.
+This was caused by the elevated percentages noted for early deads (4.17%); contaminated (0.74%); and cull eggs (0.74%).
 It is obvious that the problems of low hatchability of Flock #42 stem from both breeder flock and hatchery.
 The low sample index of 0.87 reveals that the sample was reliable in providing an estimate of true performance.

 Figures 1 and 2 depict how building a data base on the life of the flock can be useful in evaluating reproductive efficiency.
 Notice how the age of a flock causes considerable variation in fertility, hatchability and embryonic mortality.
 Plotting these data enables flock evaluations over time and enables a manager to determine the genetic potential of breeding stock by using the best hatching flocks as examples.